valerionew/unisolder-notes/README.md

 This part (as before) seems hard to find.
 You can replace it with the MCP4651-104 (100k) version.
 You can **NOT** use the 103 (10k) version.
 **Beware that this part is different from U10 above**, they have a similar code but with the 5 and the 6 switched.

-### U6 REF303
+### U6 REF3030
 This part seems harder to find than the others.
+These are some of the possible alternatives:
+* MAX6010AEUR
+* MAX6063AEUR
+* ISL21010CFH330Z
-* MAX6035AAUR30 may work, not personally tested
+* MAX6035AAUR30 may work, not personally tested.

 ### U14 LM4041CIM3-1.2
 Can be substituted with LM4051AEM3-1.2